Our Role & Responsibility to the Public

 3. Reach a voluntary formal undertaking and consent agreement with the registrant.
 Measures that may be required under a formal undertaking and consent agreement include: reprimands, specified educational courses, limits/conditions on practice, or suspensions.

-If the Inquiry Committee disposes of your complaint but does not direct a discipline hearing, it will provide you with notice of its decision and a written explanation.
-If you are not satisfied with the Committee’s decision, you have the right to apply for a review by the
+If the Inquiry Committee disposes of your complaint but does not direct the issuance of a citation, it will provide you with notice of its decision and a written explanation.
+If you are not satisfied with the Committee’s decision, you have the right to apply for a review by the Health Professions Review Board (HPRB).
+If you wish to apply for a review, you must make an application to the HRPB within 30 days of receiving the Inquiry Committee’s decision letter.

 Length Of Process

-The College of Health and Care Professionals of BC (CHCPBC) takes the unauthorized practice of the professions we regulate seriously.
+CHCPBC takes the unauthorized practice of the professions we regulate seriously.
 Unauthorized practice and unauthorized use of reserved titles are subject to legal action.

-Anyone providing services within the regulated scope of practice of registered Audiologists, Dietitians, Hearing Instrument Practitioners, Occupational Therapists, Opticians, Optometrists, Physical Therapists, Psychologists, and Speech-Language Pathologists in BC, and who does not hold the required registration status with CHCPBC or is not being supervised by a registrant, is breaking the law.
+Anyone providing services within the regulated scope of practice of registered audiologists, dietitians, hearing instrument practitioners, occupational therapists, opticians, optometrists, physical therapists, psychologists, and speech-language pathologists in BC, and who does not hold the required registration status with CHCPBC or is not being supervised by a registrant, is breaking the law.
 Performing aspects of practice reserved for these regulated health professionals is unauthorized practice.

-British Columbia has a shared scope of practice and restricted activities model for regulated health professions under the Health Professions Act.
+BC has a shared scope of practice and restricted activities model for regulated health professions under the Health Professions Act.
 This regulatory model was designed to enable inter-professional practice and team-based care, and to balance public safety and consumer choice.
 For more information on this regulatory model, please visit the Shared Scope of Practice and Restricted Activities page on the BC Ministry of Health website.

 Restricted activities are a narrowly defined list of invasive, higher risk activities that must not be performed by any person in the course of providing health services, except the regulated health professionals who have been granted specific authority to do so by regulations enacted under the Health Professions Act.